nandor-poka/data-hub/README.md

 **Important running the image without mounting any local directory will have limited persistence.
 To mout your home directory (assuming Linux operating system) use the following argument in the command line: `-v {path-to-your-homedir}:/home/biodatahub/data`.
 This will mount the directory you specify as `{path-to-your-homedir}` into the container under the path `/home/biodatahub/data` as read-write.**

+The whole comand to start the container with mounted directory is:
+`docker run --name datahub-bio-notebook -p 8888:8888  -v {path-to-your-homedir}:/home/biodatahub/data datahubproject/datahub:bio-notebook-standalone`

 ## Environment

 ### Base